 From the experts:

 As this long-term Age of Jordans, both male and female, begins to wind down, the neglected Scottish favorite Gordon, with its more distinguished history, could come back as a distinctive alternative.
-Originally a surname, it was used in honor of nineteenth century general Charles George Gordon, killed defending the city of Khartoum.
-Conservative but not stodgy, Gordon was a Top 100 name from 1911 to 1943, but has been completely out of the Top 1000 since 2008.
+Gordon is one of the most classic authentically Scottish names for boys.